College in Canada? After Trump's win, more in US consider it

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Applications to the University of Toronto from American students have jumped 70 percent compared with this time last year, while several other Canadian schools have seen increases of 20 percent or more.
-U.S. applications to McMaster University in Hamilton, Ontario, are up 34 percent so far.

-“We can’t ignore the election results, but I think there are other strengths that are attracting students to the university, as well,” said Jennifer Peterman, senior manager of global undergraduate recruitment at McGill University in Montreal.
+“We can’t ignore the election results, but I think there are other strengths that are attracting students to the university, as well,” said Jennifer Peterman, ?senior manager of global undergraduate recruitment at McGill University in Montreal.
 Students are also drawn by the school’s diversity and Canada’s affordable cost of living, she said.

 In the U.S., officials at some colleges say it’s clear Trump’s election is tilting enrollment patterns.
 Some recruiters say foreign students are avoiding the U.S. amid worries about safety and deportation, opting for Canada or Australia instead.
 And Canadian schools have noticed growing interest from China, India and Pakistan.